DomenicoBarb/code-quiz/README.md

 ```

 ## Description:
 This is an online quiz app!
 You will have to answer a series of questions (with ONE correct answer each), you will have a limited amount of time to answer the questions and at the end of the quiz you score will be saved and added to a high score list!
-The timer will be displayed in the top right of your screen and a "view high scores" option will be on the top left.
+There will be a timer displayed on screen and a "view high scores" option.

 ## Screenshot:
 <!--![Screenshot](.assets/img/screenshot.jpg) -->